I. Love. Hummus.

 This hummus is best served at room temp or even better when it’s still a little warm from being freshly made.
 Serve in a shallow bowl, drizzle with olive oil and sprinkle with the Aleppo pepper (or paprika if that’s what you’re using).

-My favorite dipping vehicle for this is my homemade naan but you can use crackers or veggies if you like.
+My favorite dipping vehicle for this is my homemade naan but you can use crackers or veggies, whatever you like.
 Also experiment with other toppings.
 I love an olive tapenade, or roasted red bell peppers, or caramelized onions.
 The options are endless!

 The Perfect Health